lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ```
 ## CPU undervolting

-The amazing Lenovo Throttling fix script supports undervolting.
-To enable it, please edit the /etc/lenovo_fix.conf and update the [UNDERVOLT] section.
+The Lenovo Throttling fix script supports undervolting.
+To enable it, edit the /etc/lenovo_fix.conf and update the [UNDERVOLT] section.
 In my case, these settings are stable:

 ```
 [UNDERVOLT]